Proca stars in excited states: Migration data

 In Table~\ref{Table-Migration} we present the data corresponding to the models in the first and second excited states that exhibit migration phenomena.
 We first show the initial values of the frequency $\omega_i$ and total mass $M_i$ at $t=0$, representing the parameters of the unperturbed stationary configuration.
 Subsequently, we show the final parameters $\omega_f$ and $M_f$ at the late stage of our dynamical evolutions, as well as their respective uncertainties due to numerical error.
 We estimate these uncertainties in $\omega_f$ from the width of the peak in the FFT, and in $M_f$ from the slow decay of the total mass at the end of our simulations toward an asymptotic value.
 In the latter case, the uncertainty of $\pm 0.005$ corresponds to the last decimal place for which the value of the mass is still changing, {\em i.e.} in all our simulations the third decimal place in the value of $M_f$ is still decreasing very slowly at the end, so the asymptotic value should be closer to the lower bound.
 A comparison of the initial and final parameters reveals notable changes in both the frequency of oscillation of the Proca field and the total integrated mass.

-The last two columns in the Table show the frequency $\omega$ and mass $M$ for those solutions in the ground state toward which the perturbed excited solutions seem to be migrating.
+The last two columns in the table show the frequency $\omega$ and mass $M$ for those solutions in the ground state toward which the perturbed excited solutions seem to be migrating.
 It is important to mention the fact that the frequencies of the ground state solutions $\omega$ used for the comparisons are not exactly the same as those of the final stage of the migrating solutions $\omega_f$.
-The reason for this is that we do not have solutions for all values of $\omega$ since we have only sampled the solution space for a finite (though large) number of cases, and the frequency is not our free parameter but rather the eigenvalue found at the end.
-However, we choose those solutions in the ground state that fall within the uncertainty range of $\omega_f$.
+The reason for this is that we do not have solutions for all values of $\omega$ since we have only sampled the solution space for a finite (though large) number of cases, and the frequency is not our free parameter, but rather the eigenvalue found at the end.
+However, we choose those solutions in our family of sampled ground state configurations for which the frequency is closest to $\omega_f$.

-With these caveats, once we choose the comparison frequency $\omega$ for a fround state solution the corresponding mass $M$ is fixed, and it is remarkable how close it is to the value $M_f$ of the migrating solution in each case.
+With these caveats, once we choose the comparison frequency $\omega$ for a ground state solution, the corresponding mass $M$ is fixed, and it is remarkable how close it is to the value $M_f$ of the migrating solution in each case.
 This convinces us that the perturbed excited states are indeed migrating to stable solutions on the ground state.